CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly identifies its niche (Vizro dashboard layouts) and provides explicit trigger guidance.
-Its main weakness is that the capabilities are described more as topic areas than concrete actions, and it uses second-person/imperative voice ('Use this skill', 'Activate when') rather than third-person declarative voice.
+This is a solid skill description that clearly identifies its niche (Vizro dashboard layouts) and provides explicit trigger conditions.
+The main weakness is that the capabilities are described more as topic areas than concrete actions, and the description uses second-person framing ('Use this skill when') which is directed at Claude rather than describing capabilities in third person, though this is a minor stylistic issue.
 The trigger terms are well-chosen and the 'when' clause is explicit and useful.

 Suggestions

-Rephrase capabilities as concrete actions in third person: e.g., 'Designs Vizro dashboard layouts, configures grid systems, sizes components, places filters and parameters, selects control types, and structures container patterns.'
+Reframe capability areas as concrete actions in third person, e.g., 'Designs Vizro dashboard layouts, configures grid systems, sizes components, places filters and parameters, selects control types, and structures container patterns.'

 DimensionReasoningScore